jakubfi/promrd/README.md

 Promrd is a set of tools built for getting contents of Amepol's RTC PROM memory out.
-It consists of three parts:
+It consists of four parts:

 * simple PROM reader based on ATtiny2313
 * software for the ATtiny2312
 * python receiver script to read and store the data
+* python decoder script to make a binary program from given PROM contents

 Circuit
 -------------------------------